Service • Agentic AI Development for E-commerce Brands

-Ecorfy builds agentic AI systems for small and mid-sized businesses — custom AI agents that don't just answer questions, they take real action: triaging tickets, processing refunds, drafting documents, qualifying leads, and orchestrating multi-step agentic workflows across your CRM, support tools, and operations stack.
+Ecorfy builds agentic AI systems for e-commerce and high-ticket online stores — custom AI agents that don't just answer shopper questions, they take real action: triaging support tickets, resolving order issues, processing returns and refunds, guiding shoppers through considered purchases, and orchestrating multi-step agentic workflows across your store platform, helpdesk, and operations stack.
 We design the agent, build the tool integrations, ship it with guardrails and observability, and operate it in production.

 2–10 wks